tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/快速入门/在 Windows 客户端上使用 CFS 文件系统_intl_en.md

 ## Step 2.
 Connect to an Instance

 This section describes how to log in to a Windows-based CVM instance.
 Login method varies by scenario.
 This section shows how to log in to the instance through the console.
-For more information on other login methods, please see [Logging in to a Windows-based Instance](https://intl.cloud.tencent.com/document/product/213/5435).
+For alternative login methods, please see [Logging in to a Windows Instance Using the RDP File](https://intl.cloud.tencent.com/document/product/213/5435).

 #### Prerequisites

-You need to use an admin account ID and the corresponding password to log in to the CVM instance.
+Log in to the CVM instance with an admin account.

-- Admin account ID: it is `Administrator` for all Windows-based instances.
+- Admin account ID: `Administrator` for all Windows-based instances.
-- Password: the password is the one you specified when purchasing the CVM instance.
+- Password: the password you specified when purchasing the CVM instance.

 #### Logging in to a CVM instance in the console

-1. In the "Operation" column of an instance in the [CVM instance](https://console.cloud.tencent.com/cvm/index) list, click **Log In** to connect to the Windows CVM instance through VNC.
+1. Locate the instance in the [CVM instance](https://console.cloud.tencent.com/cvm/index) list, click **Log In** under **Operation**.
+Click **Log in Now** under **Alternative login methods** to connect to the Windows CVM instance through VNC.
 2. Select **Ctrl-Alt-Delete** in the top-left corner to go to the login page.
 3. Enter the account ID `Administrator` and its password to log in.